Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 Once this has been performed successfully, the values will be written to non-volatile memory and remembered each time the power is cycled.
 The tuning can be re-run by simply running the M569.6 ...
 V2 command again, or checked by running the M569.6 ...
 V3 command.

-The firmware will output the highest deviation of expected positon vs encoder position recorded.
+The firmware will output the highest deviation of expected position vs encoder position recorded.

 *To follow, acceptable ranges for deviation of position*